saezlab/Factor_COSMOS/MOFA_to_COSMOS.md

 ```

 By analyzing this heatmap, we can observe that Factor 1 and 5 explain a
-large proportion of variance of the RNA, Factor 2 mainly explains the
+large proportion of variance of the RNA, Factor 2 and 4 mainly explains
-variance of the metabolomics and Factor 3 highlights variability from
+the variance of the metabolomics and Factor 3 highlights variability
-the proteomics view.
-Consequently, no factor explains a large portion of
+from the proteomics view.
+Consequently, no factor explains a large
-the variance across all views, but factor 2 and 4 capture variance
+portion of the variance across all views, but factor 2 and 4 capture
-across all views.
-We can also analyze the correlation between factors.
+variance across all views.
+We can also analyze the correlation between
-The next plot highlights the spearman correlation between each factor.
+factors.
+The next plot highlights the spearman correlation between each
+factor.

 ``` r
 # Investigate factors: Correlation between factors